 207. Single Pointed Devotion

-Firstly, the guna-ateeth drops the sense of doership by realising that there is no kartha (doer) for any karma (action) and all karmas are the result of interaction between the various gunas.
-Secondly, He realises that even others are not responsible for any karmas which were perceived to be done by them.
-As a result, he is not affected by respect or insult as both are the interplay of gunas which culminates in the dropping of enmity and friendship.
+Firstly, the guna-atheeth drops the sense of doership by realising that there is no karta (doer) for any karma (action) and all karmas are the result of interaction between the various gunas.
+Secondly, he realises that even others are not responsible for any karmas which were perceived to be done by them.
+As a result, he is not affected by respect or insult as both are the interplay of gunas which culminates in the dropping of enmity.

 Finally, he realises that satva, rajo and tamo gunas are capable of creating pleasant and unpleasant situations.
 Hence, he is no longer influenced by such situations.
-Similarly, he is not affected by the words of praise and criticism as he understands that gunas are behind them.
-This state of guna-ateeth is a state of joy that should be the aim of life for all of us.
+Similarly, he is not affected by praise and criticism as he understands that gunas are behind them.
+This state of guna-atheeth is a state of joy and this should be the aim of life for all of us.

 Comments